 Open to unsigned and unpublished artists, the scheme offers at least one paid commission for a Nonclassical event, the chance to curate a Nonclassical club night, feature on an EP release, take part in workshops and receive mentorship.

-- Royal Liverpool Philharmonic Orchestra - Christopher Brooks Composition Prize
+- Royal Liverpool Philharmonic Orchestra - Rushworth Composition Prize

 Opportunity to write a chamber work for the orchestra's Ensemble 10/10, with a £1,000 commission and mentoring from the organisation.